macmillanpublishers/bookmaker/README.md

 [htmlmaker](https://github.com/macmillanpublishers/bookmaker_htmlmaker): Converts the input .xml file to HTML using wordtohtml.xsl.

-*Dependencies: tmparchive, Java JDK, Saxon, wordtohtml.xsl*
+*Dependencies: tmparchive, Java JDK, Saxon, Microsoft Word, wordtohtml.xsl*

 [filearchive](https://github.com/macmillanpublishers/bookmaker_filearchive): Creates the directory structure for the converted filesbookmaker_coverchecker: Verifies that a cover image has been submitted.
 If yes, copies the cover image file into the final archive.
 If no, creates an error file notifying the user that the cover is missing.